A Snapshot of Durango, Colorado…

 The town proper is cupped by the Animas River (Rio de las Animas Perdidas), which flows from the majestic San Juan Mountains through one of the most fertile valleys in Southwest Colorado – a valley that yields an abundance of fresh, local produce and meats.
 The formal, paved Animas River Trail rims the river north to south, offering opportunities for cyclists, runners, walkers and baby strollers to experience the beauty of the town’s natural amenities.

 Durango’s secrets also include the enterprising entrepreneurs with international reach with their businesses.
+Duango is a great place to start a business.
 Plus, the arts thrive, with a diverse selection of unique galleries – and truly the hills are alive with the sounds of live local music – as well as national and international offerings at the world class Community Concert Hall at Fort Lewis College.

-Yes, Durango boasts a 4-year liberal arts college, recognized for excellence in education of its 4ooo undergrads, but it also presents opportunities for all community members to continue education across all disciplines – including historical and cultural offerings, so all may learn, for example, about the Southern Ute Tribe, a dynamic as well as an economic force in the surrounding La Plata County.
+Yes, Durango boasts a 4-year liberal arts and STEM (Science, Technology, Engineering & Math) college.
+Fort Lewis College is recognized for excellence in education of its 4,ooo undergrads, but it also presents opportunities for all community members to continue education across all disciplines – including historical and cultural offerings, so all may learn, for example, about the Southern Ute Tribe, a dynamic as well as an economic force in the surrounding La Plata County.
 Native American influences are part of the fabric of Durango, as are the influences of the early Hispanic settlers – and of course, our farmers and ranchers.

 Plus, this quality of life attracts world class physicians and talented personnel at its two lauded medical centers.
 A healthy lifestyle is a Durango priority.